xAzz/IP-Ban-System/README.md

 ```php
 $deny = array("127.0.0.1"); // For a single IP
 ```
-But if you want to add more IP's
+But if you want to add multiple IP's

 ```php
 $deny = array("127.0.0.1", "127.0.0.2", "127.0.0.3"); // For multiple IP's